AlanRVA/Homoglyphic/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/homoglyphic.svg)](https://www.nuget.org/packages/homoglyphic/)

-A .net Standard 2/C# library for converting homoglyphs (characters that look identical or similar but have different unicode values) to their common look-alike characters.
+A .net Standard 2/C# library for working with homoglyphs (characters that look identical or similar but have different unicode values).

-Homoglyphic makes it easy to convert unicode characters to the most common characters they resemble.
+Homoglyphic makes it easy to find strings in a body of text which contains homoglyphs to bypass regular string matching.
 Useful for simplifying spam/phishing detection, content moderation and scrubbing text used for training ML models.

-The list of homogylphys in this project was sourced from https://github.com/codebox/homoglyph/tree/master/raw_data/char_codes.txt
+This project was inspired by [Homoglyph](https://github.com/codebox/homoglyph) and the list of homogylphys in this project can be [found here](https://github.com/codebox/homoglyph/tree/master/raw_data/char_codes.txt)

 ## Installing